ajbanjara/Wireshark/Thrift.md

 #### Update for Wireshark 4.4

-:warning: This is a Work-in-Progress!

 * Remove the initialization of proto, header field, expert info and subtree variables.
 * Add the `, NULL` ending in `thrift_member_t` definition (Wireshark version still unconfirmed at time of writing).

 #### Handle the Span.flags enum flag using custom dissector

-:warning: This is a Work-in-Progress!

 While the Thrift protocol does not support enum flags, Wireshark is perfectly able to handle this kind of bitset.